 Do you have a resume?
 If so, what I would like to request is that you pull it out and take a look at it with a fresh eye – try to look at it objectively as someone receiving it for the first time might look at it.
 Is your career focus immediately clear?
-Within seconds – because that is REALLY all you have – will the recipient come away with an understanding of your job target –of the level and type of position you are seeking – and of exactly where you would fit in their organization and add value?
+Within seconds – because that is REALLY all you have – will the recipient come away with an understanding of your job target–of the level and type of position you are seeking–and of exactly where you would fit in their organization and add value?
 Be honest with yourself?
 This is really important!
-If you have trouble being objective, it may help to ask a friend or acquaintance for their impressions after a 10 second scan.
+If you have trouble determining this for yourself, it may help to ask a friend or acquaintance for their impressions after a 10-second scan.

 Assuming that you do need to refine the focus of your resume – as most people do – you may be wondering just how to do that.

-Is a resume objective statement the best way to focus your resume?
-In the past you were probably taught that objective statements were an essential part of the resume.
+Is an objective statement the best way to focus your resume?
+In the past, you were probably taught that objectives on your resume were essential.
 Happily, this is no longer true.

 Your resume needs to be employer-centered and focused on how you will meet the employer’s needs, solve their problems, and add value to their organizations.
 Your resume must be focused, but the more modern way of doing this than an objective statement, is to create a headline statement that is incorporated as part of your summary or profile.
 Are you having trouble envisioning what a headline statement is?
 Or, even what a resume profile or summary is?
-There are dozens and dozens of examples for you to review in the resume samples section of the Distinctive Documents website.
+There are dozens and dozens of examples for you to review in the resume samples section of this site.

 The best job target, of course, is the well-defined one.
 At the very least, you should be able to articulate and succinctly state the job function that you want to perform and the professional level you are targeting.
 But even these two criteria are quite broad.
 To be really effective you should pair those criteria with one or more criteria.
 For example, other criteria might include the industry you plan to target, the company size or type you are interested in, or maybe the type of product or service developed or sold by the company.